dltoth/UPnPDevice/README.md

 The RootDevice setup() function runs through each embedded device calling setup() for that device.

 **Note:** The RootDevice registers HTTP request handlers for both the base URL (http://IPAddress:port/) and root target URL (http://IPAddress:port/root/), so each RootDevice requires its own WebServer with unique port.
 It is customary however, to have only a single RootDevice per ESP device.
-This shouldn't present a problem since the RootDevice functions mainly as a container for embedded UPnPDevices, which in turn provide functionality.
+This shouldn't present a problem since UPnPDevices and UPnPServices provide building blocks for functionality and RootDevice functions mainly as a container.

+The remainder of the sketch outputs UPnPDevice info for the heirarchy to Serial, and then runs through down-cast from CustomDevice* to UPnPObject* and up-cast from UPnPObject* to CustomDevice*, using RTTI and UPnP device type.

 In the example above, output to Serial will be

 ```
-Starting UPnPDevice Test for Board ESP8266
+Starting CustomDevice for Board ESP8266
 Connecting to Access Point My_SSID
 ...........WiFi Connected to My_SSID with IP address: 10.0.0.165
 RootDevice Root Device: